 St Dwynwen's day (Wales' own St Valentines Day) is celebrated on 25th January in Wales (3 weeks before Valentines Day).
-All good patriotic Welshmen and women should be celebrating St Dwynwen's day!
+All good patriotic Welshmen and women should be celebrating St Dwynwen's day by saying I love you in Welsh - Rwy'n dy garu di.

 St Dwynwen is the Welsh patron saint of lovers and she is the Welsh version of St Valentine.
 The popularity of St Dwynwen's Day has increased massively in recent years so why wait until St Valentine's Day (14th February) to make your romantic feelings known, when you can wish your loved one 'Rwy’n dy garu di ' (I love you) three weeks earlier?
 You can show your proud Welsh heritage and point of difference by celebrating St Dwynwen's Day as opposed to Valentines Day!!!
 Promote Wales, promote love, celebrate St Dwynwen's Day!!!
 So who was St Dwynwen?
 She lived during the 5th century and was, according to legend one of the prettiest of Brychan Brycheiniog's twenty four, yes 24, daughters.
 The story is that Dwynwen fell in love with a guy called Maelon Dafodrill, but her father had already promised that she should marry someone else.
 Dwynwen fell asleep and was visited by an angel who appeared carrying a sweet potion designed to erase all memory of Maelon and turn him into an ice block.